Get your suitable CSCS card: green card, red card, blue card, or gold card

 How long do the cards take to arrive?

 Your card is issued immediately after passing the test (CITB), and you apply for one of these cards and pay the fee (currently £36 on the CSCS website).
 Issuing the cards usually take around ten working days.
 After you get your CSCS card, you will need to renew it before the expiry date listed on the card.

 Which CSCS card is best?

 There are a few different CSCS cards, each designed for a specific type of worker.
 The best card for you depends on your occupation and what kind of work you will be doing.
 For example, if you are a labourer, the best card for you would be the CSCS Green Card.
 You will need a different card if you are a tradesman, such as a carpenter or an electrician.
 Tradespeople generally need to have the CSCS Blue Card.
 There are also specialist cards for workers in specific industries, like construction site managers or safety inspectors.
-You can learn more about the different CSCS cards on the website.

-How many CSCS card types are there?
+How many CSCS card types are there and which are these?

 There are a few different cards, each with its own colour.
 The colour of the CSCS card has a different meaning, so be sure to check with your employer which card is right for you.
 You might already qualify for this card if you have recognised construction-related qualifications at the right NVQ level.

 Each colour is associated with a set of skills and qualifications corresponding to a particular field in the construction industry: